Nikita-Ravindra-Albela/Healthcare-Provider-financial-and-resource-allocation/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Open the Power BI file: Healthcare Provider Dashboard.pbix

-Navigate across different report pages using the tabs.

 Use filters and slicers to interact with the data and uncover deeper insights.